 Were you attacked in a dark corridor or at a bus stop where security personnel and cameras should have offered you some security, but did not?
 Was there inadequate lighting or surveillance at the scene where you were injured?
-Talk to a premises liability attorney to learn how you can protect your right to be properly compensated.
+Talk to an Iowa premises liability attorney to learn how you can win compensation for your injuries.

 Beware property managers or their insurers who ask you to accept a quick settlement.
 Their interests and yours are at odds.
 They naturally want to minimize financial losses.
 You, on the other hand, may still not know the full extent of your injuries or how long you will have to miss work as you recover.

 To get compensation for inadequate security claims, you will need to prove the property was not taking enough security measures to keep its visitors safe.

 Inadequate security cases will vary according to unique circumstances.
 If business owners are aware of previous criminal activity in their parking lot and take no action to protect visitors, this could count in your favor.
 In some states, a specific type of business will have a list of precautions to take that can keep them safe from a negligent security case and possibly even a class action lawsuit.
 When a business owner has taken standard precautions like installing cameras and not keeping high amounts of money in their register, winning a negligent security case can be more difficult.

 Entrust your legal questions to a lawyer with ample experience advocating on behalf of injured people in Iowa.
 At Galligan Law, we normally represent accident victims on a contingency basis.
 This means that our premises liability attorneys’ interests are aligned with yours.
 By contrast, insurers’ interests may be in opposition to your long-term well-being after a serious injury has taken place on retail, office or residential property.
 Contact us to schedule a free consultation, get legal advice, and begin your case that can lead to getting compensated for your personal injury.